Have you been diagnosed with a brain tumour? Order your free information pack.

 2. Navigating disagreements in a healthy way

-Accept how your partner feels: Validate your partner’s feelings, even if you don’t agree with their point of view.
+Validate your loved one’s feelings, even if you don’t agree with their point of view.
 You can do this by giving them your full attention, listening to what they are saying and not becoming defensive or offering advice.

-Your partner is simply trying to express what they’re going through.
+Your loved one is simply trying to express what they’re going through.
 So, accept what they’re feeling and try to see things from their perspective.

 As long as you both have discussed your differing feelings in a healthy, constructive way, you might have some insight into each other’s points of view that can be a great place to start.